(120132) 2003 FY128

-' (provisional designation ') is a trans-Neptunian object with a diameter of about 460 km.
+' is a trans-Neptunian object with a diameter of about 460 km.
 It orbits the Sun at a distance of about 49.81 astronomical units.
 It was discovered on 26 March 2003 by the NEAT program at the Palomar Observatory, California.

-Classification
+Orbital Classification

 It is classified as a detached object by the Deep Ecliptic Survey (DES), since its orbit appears to be beyond the current control of Neptune.
 Though, if Neptune migrated outward, there would have been a period when Neptune had a higher eccentricity.